 Penney wandered in the area under the shadows of the old Third Avenue El train tracks.
 He heard a faint sound in the night, something musical that seemed like a ray of warmth.
-He was
+He was attracted to it.

 The chilly wind pushed Penney along; he was almost out of energy.
 Curiosity also pulled him toward a rescue mission.
 Penney recounted, “I stepped inside the mission, slipping into a seat at the back of the room.”

 A fellow merchandiser was speaking up front.
 Penney noticed “he was dressed sprucely in the height of fashion.”
 Yet, the man talked of his disastrous spiral to “a bitter caricature of a man.”
 Penney couldn’t reconcile the man he saw with the historical picture presented.
 Then, he realized that he was that man now, spiraling downward .
 It was only a matter of time that Penney would take to drink and sink “as low as it is possible for a man to go.”